Professors Without Borders

 Programmes

-In 2023 our programmes reached almost 800 students across 7 countries.
+Since our inception we have reached over 3,100 students from 37 countries.
 These programmes last between three days and two weeks and run according to the LSE Summer School model.
-They consist of several short courses and/or workshops for students and faculty.
+They consist of several short courses for students and workshops for faculty.

 Latest Programmes